klawnwork/AWS-Data-Pipeline/README.md

 # AWS-Data-Pipeline
-Transforms column labels within a .csv file, moves the file from S3 to a MicrosoftSQL server via a Glue job and multiple Lambda functions using PySpark
+Transforms column labels in a .csv file, moves the file from S3 to a MicrosoftSQL server via a Glue job and multiple Lambda functions using PySpark

 <h2>Languages and Utilities </h2>